Naturalisation

 The competent authority is the National Authority for Citizenship (NAC).[7]

 CNRR mentioned that several issues with regard to the citizenship acquisition process are still the same, as reported in 2021, and even became more severe in 2022, such as the lack of a separate procedure for beneficiaries of international protection.
 Given the high volume of applications, there are long delays in scheduling the interview and there are situations in which officials of the NAC request civil status documents, which would involve contacting the authorities of the country of origin by beneficiaries.
-The request for documents from the authorities of the country of origin may be considered as voluntarily re-availing him or herself of the protection of the country of nationality, a ground for cessation of refugee status or subsidiary protection.[7]
+The request for documents from the authorities of the country of origin may be considered as voluntarily re-availing themselves of the protection of the country of nationality, a ground for cessation of refugee status or subsidiary protection.[8]
 Furthermore, it was acknowledged that there is a lack of an adequate procedure for vulnerable persons.
 All applicants (regardless of their status) must go through an interview to test their knowledge of the Romanian language, Romanian History, Romanian Geography, Romanian Culture and Constitution.
 Although the beneficiaries did not express their dissatisfaction with the difficulty of the test, there are people who for objective reasons (illness, the elderly, those with a disability, etc.) cannot pass the interview, although they meet all the substantive conditions.
 For example, a person with severe Down syndrome cannot pass the interview, and there is no exception or special procedure for such cases.
-[8] CNRR added that there is no separate procedure for beneficiaries of international protection who would like to obtain Romanian citizenship, requests are processed under the legal provision for foreigners with legal residence.[9]
+[9] CNRR added that there is no separate procedure for beneficiaries of international protection who would like to obtain Romanian citizenship, requests are processed under the legal provision for foreigners with legal residence.[10]

 AIDRom reported two to three persons who applied in 2022 for Romanian citizenship were rejected as they failed the general knowledge test.
 It was reported by an AIDRom representative that the tests are difficult, even for a Romanian citizen.

 Galaţi: one beneficiary was granted Romanian citizenship in 2022, the JRS representative was not aware when the request was made.
+In 2023, applications for citizenship were submitted; BIPs reported long waiting times to receive a response.[12]

-Bucharest: IOM Romania assisted around 15 persons interested in obtaining Romanian citizenship.
+Bucharest: In 2022, IOM Romania assisted around 15 persons interested in obtaining Romanian citizenship.
 In general, these were new beneficiaries of international protection.
 3 persons obtained citizenship in 2021.
 The main difficulty reported by IOM Romania was obtaining the required documents.
-Some of the beneficiaries are unemployed or cannot prove their financial means over the last 3 years.[11]
+Some of the beneficiaries are unemployed or cannot prove their financial means over the last 3 years.[14]

 IGI-DAI does not keep statistics on citizenship granted to beneficiaries of international protection.[15]